bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 4. When the PR is merged into the `main` branch, the development **AND** test Airflow deployments will be updated with the latest changes.

-5. To promote the changes to prod, a GitHub action needs to be ran to update the prod deplyment of Airflow.
+5. To promote the changes to prod, a GitHub action needs to be ran to update the prod deployment of Airflow.

 #### Addition of New Data Sources